-Android offers few emulators for development purposes.
-As a part of standard AOSP (Android Open Source Project), these emulators come in handy for development such as customization, debugging, middleware development, app development etc. But for underlying hardware access most of the other higher-level developments can be done over these emulators.
-There are quiet a few variants of emulators such as for general Phone/Tablet emulation or for automotive purposes – Car Emulator.
-This blog will focus primarily on building Android car emulator and running it in the system.
-We will also touch up on compiling the kernel from the source and running them as well.
+Android for Automotive IVI development relies on a specialized AOSP car emulator target that replicates the software environment of an in-vehicle infotainment system without requiring physical hardware.
+Android-based car infotainment platform development begins with setting up this emulator — enabling teams to build, debug, and validate their android infotainment system stack long before silicon arrives.
+Android offers a few emulators for development purposes.
+As a part of standard AOSP (Android Open Source Project), these emulators come in handy for customization, debugging, middleware development, and app development.
+There are a few variants of emulators — including for general Phone/Tablet emulation and for automotive purposes: the Car Emulator.
+This blog will focus primarily on building the Android for Automotive IVI car emulator and running it in the system.
+We will also touch up on compiling the kernel from the source and running it as well.

-First thing to start building car emulator is to finalize on the release version we want to build against.
+First thing to start building the Android for Automotive IVI car emulator is to finalize on the release version we want to build against.
 The list of supported variants is available in the Codenames, Tags, and Build Numbers page from the android web site.
 Based on the requirements, identify the version – in this case let us assume we want to build for OPM6.171019.030.B1.
 Note the build version it corresponds to android-8.1.0_r33.

 Now we will have to download the source code for the same.
 Android source code is in fact a collection of git repositories.
 Each of the major directories in the AOSP corresponds to a separate repository.
 Since it is difficult to manage such a large code base individually one by one, Google has created a tool called repo that helps in this process.
 Install this tool with the following steps